Description

 Impact

 An out‑of‑bounds read occurs in the Linux kernel when a BPF map of type CGROUP_STORAGE with a value size not rounded to 8 bytes is copied into a per‑CPU map of the same size.
-The kernel routine pcpu_init_value assumes source values are 8‑byte aligned and copies 8 bytes, causing a read beyond the source buffer.
-This allows an attacker to read unintended kernel memory, potentially exposing sensitive information or destabilizing the kernel.
+The kernel routine pcpu_init_value assumes source values are 8‑byte aligned and copies 8 bytes, which causes a read beyond the source buffer.
+This vulnerability allows an attacker to read unintended kernel memory, potentially exposing sensitive information; the description does not indicate that the read could directly lead to kernel execution or a crash, so the primary impact is information disclosure.
+This is a CWE‑805: Out‑of‑Bounds Read vulnerability.

 Affected Systems

-All Linux kernel releases that expose the BPF interface for CGROUP_STORAGE and per‑CPU maps before the patch are affected.
-The vulnerability is present in kernel commits prior to the fix referenced by the provided commit URLs, which include stable releases up to at least the 6.x series.
+Linux kernel versions prior to the commit 576afddfee8d1108ee299bf10f581593540d1a36 are affected.
+All kernel releases that expose the BPF interface for CGROUP_STORAGE and per‑CPU maps without this patch, which includes stable releases up to at least the 6.x series, are potentially exposed.

 Risk and Exploitability